abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 Note the use of [[nbdbuf]].
+As mentioned in the documentation of the variable, high energy states are difficult to convergence
+and the NSCF cycle may require a significant number of iterations to reach [[tolwfr]] for all states
+although low-energy states converge much faster.
+To avoid wasting precious computing time, we use a buffer that that is ~10% of [[nband]].
+This reduces significantly the wall-time as the NSCF calculation completes when
+only the first [[nband]] - [[nbdbuf]] states are converged within the given [[tolwfr]].
+Obvisouly, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.
+The same trick is highly recommend when performing $GW$ calculations.

 !!! important

-    For mobility calculations, we have seen that it is possible
-    to reduce significantly the cost of the WFK computation
+    For mobility calculations, it is possible to reduce significantly the cost of the WFK computation
     by restricting the NSCF calculation to the $\kk$-points inside the electron (hole) pockets.
-    Unfortunately, this trick is not possible when computing the full self-energy.
+    Unfortunately, this optimization is not possible when computing the real part of the self-energy.
-    On the other hand, ZPR calculations can take advange of the Sternheimer method to reduce the number of [[nband]].
+    On the other hand, ZPR calculations can take advange of the Sternheimer method to reduce the number
+    of bands required to converge.

 ## Our first ZPR calculation

 For our first ZPR calculation, we use a very minimalistic input file that allows us
 to discuss the most important input variables and the organization of the main output file.

-First of all, run the code using:
+First of all, let's run the code using:

 ```sh
 abinit teph4zpr_4.in > teph4zpr_4.log 2> err &
 ```

-with the following input file:
+using the following input file:

 {% dialog tests/tutorespfn/Input/teph4zpr_4.in %}